astuder/dAISy/Firmware/readme.md

 **hw3: dAISy USB 3 - square 2, MSP430F5503 MCU**

-This is the version [that I sell on Tindie](https://www.tindie.com/products/astuder/daisy-ais-receiver/).
+This is the version [that I sell in my store](https://shop.wegmatt.com/products/daisy-ais-receiver).
 Note that the MSP430 MCU is in a QFN package.
 Text on the back says "dAISy USB 3".
 PCB color can vary.
 Right-click *[here](https://github.com/astuder/dAISy/raw/master/Firmware/Daisy_hw3_fw4_14.txt)* and select *save target as* to download firmware.